Skims, Kim Kardashian West's shapewear line, is now at Nordstrom

 Late last year, Kim Kardashian West announced that she had a brand-new business venture.
 After years of being frustrated with the existing, lackluster shapewear options, which never allowed her to wear more revealing items (like dresses with high slits) without the threat of the shape-enhancing undergarments peeking through, West decided to launch a shapewear line of her very own.

 Called Skims, the brand went where most other shapewear brands had never gone before.
-Think one-legged sculpting shorts, and pasties and body tape in a variety of skin-matching colors, as well as a size range that went from XXS to 5X.
+Think one-legged sculpting shorts, pasties and body tape in a variety of skin-matching colors, as well as a size range that went from XXS to 5X.
 After a few months of success, West is now taking Skims to Nordstrom, making her innovations more accessible than ever before.

 Now on the site, you can grab some of the most popular items from the line, including her wide array of seamless underwear, shorts and bodysuits, as well as waist trainers (which come in plus sizes) and body tape.
 Check out some of our favorite pieces from the Skims collection at Nordstrom below, and feel free to check out the rest of the Skims collection here.